lionawurscht/deoplete-biblatex/README.rst

 Documentation
 =============

-For information on the configuration see ``:help deoplete-biblatex.txt``
+For information on the configuration see ``:help deoplete-biblatex``